UPDATED JUL 14, 2020

-So whether you’re training for a marathon, catching up with your running buddies before brunch, or just want to capture that perfect Insta photo on your run, these are the spots you’re going to want to hit up.
+Whether you’re training for a marathon, catching up with your running buddies, or just want to capture that perfect Insta photo, these are the running spots you’re going to want to hit up.

-If challenge if your middle name, slip on your running shoes and prepare yourself — you’re about to embark on a nearly six-mile trek uphill with an elevation gain of close to 1,000ft.
+If challenge if your middle name, slip on your running shoes and prepare yourself — you’re about to embark on a trek of around 5 miles uphill with an elevation gain of close to 1,000ft.
 Once you make it to the top, take a breather (you deserve it) and soak up awesome views of the city.
 When it’s time to cruise downhill, just let go and let gravity do its thing.

 We’ll let you in our go-to running spot.
 You can do an easy six-mile flat out-and-back loop starting at the Safeway on Marina Boulevard.
 Just run to Hopper’s Hands underneath the Golden Gate Bridge and back to Safeway.
 You’ll have views of the Bay, the Golden Gate Bridge, and plenty of wildlife (especially herons!).
 And if it’s Sunday morning, pop across the street to the Fort Mason Farmers Market for a tasty treat.